§-Quick questions

 Global value chains (about 80 percent of world trade is intermediated by TNCs in GVCs) propagate production shocks.
 The 2011 Japanese tsunami disrupted automotive production worldwide.
 The 2020 COVID-19 supply chain shutdown rippled through every manufacturing sector.

-What is 4.
+What are 4.
 Coordinated policy responses?Show answer

 When major central banks and finance ministries respond simultaneously (G20 Pittsburgh stimulus 2009, coordinated COVID-19 fiscal packages 2020), they amplify the global response and synchronise recoveries.